rogeriopaulos/consultapix/docs/index.rst

 ..
-Consulta Pix documentation master file, created by sphinx-quickstart.
+ConsultaLab documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Consulta Pix's documentation!
+Welcome to ConsultaLab's documentation!
 ======================================================================

 .. toctree::